I beg to move, That the Bill be now read a Second time.

 My hon.
 Friend is absolutely right.
 I think that would be a very good thing to do.
 Of course, it would have to be the proposed orders, which will be subject to the affirmative resolution, as we have both agreed, that are already on the stocks, and there will be more in the future, not least to address any dangers—he mentioned the issue of fraud—that are not relevant or understood today but which could emerge in future.

 I am grateful to my right hon.
 Friend for that assurance.
 We are talking about fraud and forgery.
 We know from our own constituency records that it is rife.
 Action Fraud is incapable of dealing with all the fraud cases that come before it.
 Most of our local police forces are incapable and under-resourced to deal with the fraud, which is rife.
-It never used to be part and parcel of British society that you assumed that people were fraudulent until proved otherwise, but we have almost got to that stage now.
+It never used to be part and parcel of British society that we assumed that people were fraudulent until proved otherwise, but we have almost got to that stage now.
 Elderly people are receiving phone calls and most of them seem to be to try to con the individual out of some money.
 There is every incentive for fraud where we are talking about birth certificates and certificates of registration, which give us our identity.
 What could be more fundamental than that?
 I look forward to seeing these assurances in Committee, but it would be helpful and desirable that we should be able to give them a line by line examination, rather than just rely on expressions of good intention.

 I go back to the point that I made in an intervention on my right hon.
 Friend’s speech.
 When the legislation was changed in 2009 to allow electronic records to be kept, safeguards were in place.
 Who could object to the establishment of electronic records if we were going to retain the hard copy written records?
 Now, just over 10 years later, we see that that safeguard, which was fundamental to the change then, is being removed and without, it seems, any justification.
 I hope that, in due course, my right hon.
 Friend will be able to explain what has happened in the last 10 or 11 years that has removed the necessity for the safeguards which this House thought were absolutely essential back in 2009.